dinoboards/ez80-clang/library-apis.md

 Memory organization:
 - Each pixel uses one byte to specify its color
-- Colors are selected from palette registers
+- Colors are selected from the palette registers
 - Border colour as per Register #7

 > Only supported on the Super HDMI Tang Nano 20K